What is community energy

 The second was crowd-funding, facilitated by the rise of the internet.
 Suddenly it became commonplace for individuals to invest small amounts in any project they liked.
-The structure of renewable energy – widely dispersed across many small, locally-situated sites – was well suited to crowd funding; suddenly people wer free to invest in capital projects near to them and the sector boomed.
+The structure of renewable energy – widely dispersed across many small, locally-situated sites – was well suited to crowd funding.
+Suddenly people were free to invest in capital projects near to them and the sector boomed.

 Raising community energy investment

-To give background on the prospective investments, community energy groups issue a share invitation, which which sets out the projects that we’re raising money for, financial projections and what people can expect from becoming a member.
+To give background on the prospective investments, community energy groups issue a share invitation, which sets out the projects that they’re raising money for, financial projections and what people can expect from becoming a member.
 This is generally backed up by a financial history of the organisation, as evidenced by accounts and other documents.

 How we talk to community energy investors

-Typically reneable energy projects involve a small number of wealthy backers.
+Typically renewable energy projects involve a small number of wealthy backers.
 Structuring energy investment like this has a simple rationale: it’s easier to raise the money.

 Crowd-funding turns this on its head.
 And yet to be successful crowd funds – and Community energy co-ops – need ways of talking to large numbers of people.

 - BEC uses contemporary marketing channels to promote itself.

-- BEC has thousands of GDPR-verified people on our email list, for example, an active supporter base that is passionately commited to the BEC vision.
+- BEC has thousands of GDPR-verified people on our email list – an active supporter base that is passionately commited to the BEC vision.

 - Search Engine Optimisation means that 40 or more people a day visit our website.